 A previous care provider or other person who is not currently providing health care to the client/patient/resident is not part of the current circle of care.
-A previous care provider cannot access/obtain a client/patient/resident's personal health information without the express consent of that client/patient/resident, or where applicable, his/her authorized representative.
+A previous care provider cannot access/obtain a client/patient/resident's personal health information without the the express consent of that client/patient/resident, or where applicable, his/her substitute decision maker.